CIS3296SoftwareDesignF21/prj-04-bluetooth-file-sharing/README.md

 ## Persona 4 - Jennifer: An old-fashioned teacher - hold files for later use

-Jennifer is a 26 year old English high school teacher.
-She completed up through her bachelors in teaching and english while at Temple University in 2019.
-She  She knows very little about technology outside of laptop and word processor usage.
+Jennifer is a 26 year old high school English teacher.
+She completed her bachelors degrees in teaching and English at Temple University in 2019.
+She  She knows very little about technology outside of basic laptop and word processor usage.
 She spends most of her time rigorously working on lesson plans and for her students and raising her new born child.
 She doesnt have time to keep up to date with the newest technology or communication trends.

 Jennifer's curiculum involve various handouts, worksheets, and quizes.
 She has never been one for accepting change in her line of work.
 However, with COVID-19 still prevalent, she needs a paperless, reliable, and quick way to get handouts to her students in class on demand.
-As much as she was opposed to integrating onlinesolutions into her line of work, Jennifer uses her limited technology skills to share her material with her class.
+As much as she was opposed to integrating online solutions into her work, Jennifer uses her limited technology skills to share her materials with her class.
 She needs her students to be able to retain the wokrsheets so they can send it back.
-Bridgefy allows for this by storing her worksheets so the students cna access them later on, or send them back to her too.
+The Bluetooth File Transfer app allows for this by storing her worksheets so the students can access them later on, or send them back to her when they are completed.

 ## Persona 5 - Emma: A genius hacker - untraceable communication

 Emma is a genius hacker who knows the ins and outs of every computer system on the planet.
 With a Masters in computer science at UPenn and over 20 years of industry experience, she's the best of the best.
-Emma had been losing money to her gambling problem, so she had to find a way to get money really quick.
-Shr does some scouting and finds an up-and-coming company who has billions of dollars worth of data.
-She finds a security problem in their system and creates her master plan.
-Once she pulls it off, she can sell it to the highest bidder and would have more money than she could ever spend.
+Emma was facing a large amount of debt after an over-confident night at the casino.
+She had to find a way to get money  fast, so she did some scouting and found an up-and-coming company with billions of dollars worth of data.
+She found a major security problem in their system, and wasted no time writing an exploit to steal their data.

-After pulling off a multi-billion dollar digital heist, Emma has to meticulously cover her tracks.
-Determined to evade detection by the NSA and other government agencies, Emma turns to bridgefy to securely exfiltrate the stolen data to her buyers.
-Bridgefy is the ideal solution to her problems, as it avoids common channels of communication that are more likely to be monitored by the people trying to catch her in the act.
+After pulling off this multi-billion dollar digital heist, Emma had to meticulously cover her tracks.
+Determined to evade detection by the NSA and other government agencies, Emma turned to the Bluetooth File Transfer app to securely exfiltrate the stolen data to her buyers.
+The Bluetooth File Transfer app is the ideal solution to her problems, as it avoids common channels of communication that are more likely to be monitored by the people trying to catch her in the act.
 With no one knowing who she is or where the communication is going to, she can easily avoid detection.
-Now she can live worry-free with all her money.
+She now lives in a multi-million dollar mansion without a care in the world.

+## Required Resources

+**This project uses:**
+* Java
+* Kotlin

+**To Build**
+This project must be built using gradle and the Android SDK >6.0.
+To build, all that is needed is to execute the gradle build scripts.
+This is done very easily using either intelliJ or Android Studio.
+Running the application requires an Android device emulator or a physical device.